QuentinRa/blog.quentinra.dev/games/game-dev/index.md

   * What feelings are you expecting the player to feel?
 * What's making the game fun to play?

 > In one sentence, we could resume that: YOU ARE NOT THE PLAYER.
-You got your tastes, and other do too.
-For instance, you may like bashing/farming a lot of mob, while others may enjoy an easy game while only focusing on the story. **Ask feedback and dig into this a lot before actually making something**.
+You got your tastes, and others do too.
+For instance, you may like bashing/farming a lot of mobs, while others may enjoy an easy game while only focusing on the story. **Ask feedback and dig into this a lot before actually making something**.
 </details>

 <details class="details-e">